jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 https://api.hetcomp.org/servicectl-1/
 ```
 Additionally, the CloudFlow Python library clfpy
-(https://github.com/CloudiFacturing/clfpy) comes with a client for servicectl.
+(https://github.com/CloudiFacturing/clfpy) comes with a client for servicectl
+for programmatic access as well as with an interactive command-line interface.
-In the examples given here, we will be using this client.
+In the examples given here, usage of both the clfpy client and the command-line
+interface (CLI) will be demonstrated.

 ### Where are code examples?
 For a minimal example of creating, deploying, monitoring, and deleting a